Skip to content

 • low and high input current measurement

 The HF2TA gain setting should be selected properly in the measurement path.
-The gain setting can be set according to .
+The gain setting can be set according to Table 3.
 As one can see, each input impedance and G setting has a maximum input current range specified.
 With each recommended input impedance and G setting, the maximum current will produce the maximum voltage swing of ±1 V at the output of the HF2TA.
 At this level the input digitizer of the HF2 input channel will run close to its full dynamic range which results in the optimal SNR.

 • low and high bandwidth measurement

 HF2TA is specified to work up to the 3dB bandwidth of 50 MHz.
-Nevertheless, care must be taken when selecting input impedance gain settings. details as well the maximum 3dB signal bandwidth for each gain setting.
+Nevertheless, care must be taken when selecting input impedance gain settings.
+Table 3 details as well the maximum 3dB signal bandwidth for each gain setting.
 For example, with an input current containing frequency components of less than 12 kHz in frequency, the maximum transimpedance gain of 100 MV/A can be selected.
 At 50 MHz, only 100 V/A of transimpedance gain is available.
 G=10 can also be selected as well if more gain is required at high input signal frequencies.

 • minimize cross-talk and parasitics effects